 How to Become a Nurse in Washington

-Choose the Path That's Right for You
+1. Choosing the Right Path for You

 2. Earn Your Nursing Degree

-Pass the Licensing Exam and Earn Your License
+3. Pass the Licensing Exam and Earn Your License

 Nursing Licensure in Washington

 You only need to take one test, the NCLEX exam, to become a licensed nurse in the state of Washington.
 This thorough exam covers topics such as psychosocial integrity and infection control.
 Students must answer questions until a computer program can determine with 95% certainty whether they meet standards or not.
 Visit the NCQAC's website to learn more about the NCLEX exam.

 To qualify for the exam, candidates must prove that they graduated from an accredited RN, BSN, LPN, or ADN program.
 Nurses licensed in a nurse licensure compact (NLC) state can practice legally in any of the other member states.
 Washington, however, does not take part in NLC for any type of nursing, and a license from the state of Washington does not apply to any other states.
 Any nurse that receives a license in Washington and wishes to practice in another state should check that state's guidelines for transferring a license.

 Aspiring RNs may enroll in nursing programs at the associate or bachelor's degree level.
 While a BSN leads to greater financial opportunities and advancement, RNs at the associate level can begin working sooner and return to school if they desire a BSN.
 Despite the educational route, Washington RNs should only consider accredited programs.
 Additionally, out-of-state and international students who plan to pursue a career in Washington should verify that their coursework meets state expectations.